 Service Tips: To make sure the instrument is reading accurately, it's a good idea to make a few checks each month, as listed below.
-If you detect a problem, report this to the quality control (QC) officer.
+If you detect a problem, report this to the quality control (QC) officer for your LLFS site.

 Posts: Remove the adjustable handle and check that each post moves up and down freely (through a very small distance, about 1/8") within the plastic aperture (the guide) even when you exert pressure on the side of the post.
 About once a year, place a small amount of grease on the two guides.
-If excessive friction exists between the post and guide, return the dynamometer to the QC officer.
+If excessive